thinkOfaNumber/sql-docs/docs/relational-databases/extended-events/quick-start-extended-events-in-sql-server.md

 - Advanced

 The text and supporting screenshots can become slightly inexact when the SSMS UI is tweaked over the months or years.
-Yet the screenshots remain effective for explanation if the discrepancies or only minor.
+Yet the screenshots remain effective for explanation if the discrepancies are only minor.

 1. Connect with SSMS.